 - If the student is not satisfied with the outcome of the complaint, a committee will be appointed to review the information and render a final decision.
 The committee will consist of representatives appointed by the Vice Chancellor for Academic Affairs, the Vice Chancellor for Student Affairs, the Vice Chancellor of Business and Finance and two members appointed by the SGA president.
 Their decision will be final.

 A record of all complaints and their resolution will be documented and the records will be kept in the Dean of Students office, Room 399 University Center.

 The University of Tennessee System Procedure for Handling Complaints

 The complaint process will be most effective when individuals work through the respective campus channels prior to contacting the University of Tennessee System.
-Complaints regarding any University of Tennessee institution not resolved at the campus level may be directed to the Vice President for Academic Affairs and Student Success.
+Complaints regarding any University of Tennessee institution not resolved at the campus level may be directed to the system Vice President for Academic Affairs and Student Success.